4 Reasons Your Sex Life Tanks During Fertility Treatment (And What to Do About It)

 When we don’t become pregnant in a reasonable amount of time, we often feel upset that things aren’t working “correctly.”
 That might be the understatement of the decade!
 Damaged, broken, and "less than" are other terms I’ve heard more times than I can count in the 31 years that I’ve been in the infertility field.

 3. We’re disappointing our partners.

 That is a completely gender-blind statement, as it goes both ways.
-No matter whose biology is the “cause,” there’s often guilt about all the choices you’ve ever made, followed by shame.
+No matter whose biology is the “cause” of a struggle to conceive, TTC is often accompanied by feelings of guilt, shame, and disappointment.
 Not sexy feelings.

 4. We see ourselves differently.